Louis-DR/OmniCores-BuildingBlocks/sources/clock/fast_clock_multiplexer/fast_clock_multiplexer.md

 The multiplexer uses a cross-coupled enable scheme to ensure glitch-free switching.
 When the `select` is low, it enables `clock_0` to drive `clock_out`.
 When the `select` is high, it enables `clock_1` to drive `clock_out`.

 The enable signals for both clocks, `enable_clock_0` and `enable_clock_1`, are synchronized to the inversion of their respective clocks.
 This ensures that the clocks are not enabled or disabled during their high pulse.
-The synchronizer uses both rising and falling edges, which makes the switching time shorter but at the cost of some risk of instability.
+The synchronizers use both rising and falling edges, which makes the switching time shorter but at the cost of some risk of instability.

 The enable signals are driven by the correct value of `select` (`0` for `enable_clock_0` and `1` for `enable_clock_1`), but only when the synchronized enable signal of the other clock is low.
 This ensures that both clocks cannot be enabled at once.